 So, the first part of this spring kids’ activity is a nature hike/walk or, perhaps, just a circle around your own front yard.
 Each year, dandelions bloom the most during May and June, but you can find them through October.

 How to Make Playdough Without Cream of Tartar

 - Food coloring (optional)

 Dandelion Playdough Recipe Instructions

 Heat water until it is very hot (not boiling).
 We used a microwave-safe dish and heated the water for 1 minute in the microwave.

-Add in the lemon juice and vegetable oil and start mixing.
-If desired, at this point you may add additional yellow food coloring (gel or liquid drops both work).
+Add in the lemon juice and vegetable oil.
+Start mixing.
+If desired, at this point you may add additional yellow food coloring (both gel or liquid drops work well).

 Also, if you want to add a fragrance, this is the time to include your favorite essential oil or Kool-Aid.